-- the asset manager's ESG policies, i.e., whether it has a responsible investment policy and strategy, - how the asset manager monitors the ESG practices of the companies in which it invests throughout the investment period, - whether the asset manager has an ESG strategy for the fund strategy, - whether the asset manager has an engagement policy, - the extent to which KPIs are included, and, - how invested companies are monitored in the event of an incident.
+- the asset manager's ESG policies, i.e., whether it has a responsible investment policy and strategy, dedicated resources, governance - the exclusion policy of the asset manager - whether the asset manager has an ESG strategy for the fund strategy, - how the asset manager monitors the ESG practices of the companies in which it invests throughout the investment period, - whether the asset manager has an engagement policy, - the extent to which KPIs are included, and, how invested companies are monitored in the event of an incident.

-Fund managers are assessed according to an internal methodology and the rating is thereafter discussed at investment committee meetings.
+Fund are assessed according to an internal methodology and the rating is thereafter discussed at investment committee meetings.
 If ESG practices are found to be insufficient (or lacking), the investment mandate cannot be awarded.